justatoaster47/dotfiles/README.md

 Ripgrep
 Tmux

-place nvim and tmux folders in ~/.config
+Place nvim and tmux folders in ~/.config

 Also set up undodir folder for undotree, update location in init.lua